jonathanrichardl/XbeeSimulation-Arduino/README.md

+Written by Jonathan Richard

+Department of Electrical Engineering, Universitas Indonesia

 # XbeeSimulationProteus
 Codes to demonstrate RF communication with XBEE simulated in proteus, some codes are written in pure c (by manually manipulating the registers) to maximize performance.